verus-lang/verus/source/docs/guide/src/iterator-specs-finite.md

 Most iterator types will need to be constructed from some other type.
 In our example, our constructor `vec_iter` will take in a `&'a Vec<T>` and return a `VecIterator<'a, T>`.
-As shown below, you'll typically want (at least) the three postconditions shown below;
+As shown below, you'll typically want postconditions like those shown below.
-the first one connects the iterator's prophetic sequence to the values it was constructed from (in this case, the elements of the `Vec<T>`);
+The first one connects the iterator's prophetic sequence to the values it was constructed from (in this case, the elements of the `Vec<T>`).
+The second one connects the prophetic sequence to the iterator's abstract `elts()`;
+we need that connection, since peek is defined in terms of `elts()` (not `remaining()`).
-the second enables a `for` loop to automatically prove termination;
+The third postcondition enables a `for` loop to automatically prove termination.
-and the third connects the value used to construct the iterator to its prophecied sequence of yielded values.
+The final postcondition  connects the value used to construct the iterator to its prophecied sequence of yielded values.

 ```rust